SafarDB: FPGA-Accelerated Distributed Transactions via Replicated Data Types: Evaluation

 Ultimately, we see that both SafarDB and SafarDB (RPC) clearly outperform Hamband; while the advantages of SafarDB (RPC) over SafarDB are somewhat limited, we see no instances in which SafarDB clearly outperforms SafarDB (RPC).
 For these reasons, we conclude that SafarDB (RPC) is a superior approach to implementing WRDTs for network-attached FPGAs; it can be used when system designers cannot to augment the RDMA stack with FPGA-specific verbs.

 Our last two experiments comparing SafarDB and Hamband are for the YCSB and SmallBank workload (\autoref{fig:results:hybrid:scale}).
 For both YCSB and SmallBank, SafarDB scales to 8 nodes, while Hamband does not, and SafarDB achieves, on average, $8\times$ lower response time and $5.2\times$ higher throughput, respectively.
-Hamband is able to outperform SafarDB on the read-only workload (0\% update) due to the larger cache of Hamband's baseline CPU fitting all the stores.
+Hamband is able to outperform SafarDB on the read-only workload (0\% update) because Hamband's larger CPU cache fits the read-only working set, so this case reflects a host/cache hardware advantage rather than a replication-design advantage.
 The drastic drop in performance in SmallBank (Figure \ref{fig:results:hybrid:scale} c and d) from 0\% update to 5\% for both SafarDB and Hamband is attributed to the need for SMR in the SmallBank workload.

-\textbf{SafarDB vs. Waverunner. \ } Last experiment, SafarDB is compared to Waverunner running YCSB on three nodes (\autoref{fig:fpgaonly:waverunner}).
+\textbf{SafarDB vs. FPGA replication baselines. \ } The final FPGA-baseline experiment compares SafarDB to Waverunner running YCSB on three nodes (\autoref{fig:fpgaonly:waverunner}).
 We report results for different PUT/GET ratios.
 Waverunner is a state-of-the-art FPGA-based SmartNIC system that accelerates the consensus/SMR replication path in distributed systems \cite{waverunner}.
 They implement an accelerated Raft setup with three replicas (one leader and two followers).
 The leader is responsible for handling client requests (in the fast path these requests are processed as packets), while followers do not serve client requests directly.
 SafarDB provides $25.5\times$ lower response time and $31.3\times$ higher throughput.
 Main reason is that in SafarDB, the application is implemented inside the FPGA, so near-data processing reduces response time.
 In Waverunner, the application runs in software on the hosts, and the FPGA mainly accelerates replication.
 Due to hybrid consistency, SafarDB can handle client requests on all nodes, while in Waverunner, only the leader handles client requests; if a client contacts a follower, the follower rejects it, and the client must resend to the leader.

-These experiments answer \ref{q:fpga-scaling} by showing that SafarDB is able to out scale Hamband across multiple different applications, and perform better than Waverunner in YCSB.
-SafarDB is also shown to scale as the update \% increases answering \ref{q:update-percentage}.